-Transpersonal Integrative Psychotherapy; this means that I have a wider range of modalities at my disposal, rather then working one way.
+Transpersonal Integrative Psychotherapy; this means that I have a wider range of modalities at my disposal, rather than working one way.
 Consequently, I can choose, adopt and adapt the appropriate style for each client.
-After all we are all unique and the therapy is never the same.
+After all, we are all unique and the therapy is never the same.
 I might ask you to complete certain tasks designed to help you develop more effective coping skills.
 This approach often involves homework assignments.
 I draw on many techniques including visualisation, dream exploration, drawing, role-play, sandplay and most familiar method: a conversation between two people.

-At the heart of my practice and for the work to be successful is the relationship between therapist and the client, so an exploratory meeting is essential.
-An initial consultation will establish if it feels right for us to work together, and at that time we will agree on a fixed number of sessions or a more open- ended arrangement.
+At the heart of my practice and for the work to be successful is the relationship between the therapist and the client, so an exploratory meeting is essential.
+An initial consultation will establish if it feels right for us to work together, and at that time we will agree on a fixed number of sessions or a more open-ended arrangement.
 Only through you feeling comfortable with our working relationship that we will be able to proceed.
-Our work together will begin with period of getting to know you and during this time we will discuss the area that you would like to transform.
+Our work together will begin with a period of getting to know you and during this time we will discuss the area that you would like to transform.